Bloody Mary Soup with Beans

 - Minced fresh parsley, celery ribs, lemon wedges and hot pepper sauce, optional

 - In a Dutch oven, heat oil over medium-high heat.
 Add onion, celery, carrot and poblano pepper; cook and stir 4-5 minutes or until crisp-tender.
 Add garlic; cook 1 minute longer.

 - Stir in broth, tomatoes and tomato paste.
 Bring to a boil.
 Reduce heat; simmer, covered, 15 minutes.
 Add beans, vodka, Worcestershire sauce and sugar; return to a boil.
 Reduce heat; simmer, uncovered, 25-30 minutes or until vegetables are tender, stirring occasionally.

-Originally published as Bloody Mary Soup with Beans in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Bloody Mary Bean Soup in Holiday & Celebrations Cookbook 2014